gyhdtc/learn_ucore/README.md

 # learn_ucore
 ### This is the homework of THU'os class.
-### I will push the part of important labs with "md" files and codes.
+### I will push the part of important labs using "md" files and codes.